kibertoad/toad-cache/README.md

       falsyHits: 0, // out of all hits, how many were falsy?
       misses: 1, // how many times element was not in cache or expired during get
       invalidateOne: 1, // how many times element was invalidated individually
       invalidateAll: 2, // how many times entire cache was invalidated
+      sets: 0, // how many times new element was added
     },
   },
 }